The Lac à Paul Project

 December 2015

-Arianne Phosphate has received the ministerial decree and final approval from the Quebec government for its Lac à Paul project, thus obtaining the necessary permits to begin construction.
+Arianne Phosphate received their Ministerial Decree and final approval from the Quebec government for its Lac à Paul project, thus obtaining the necessary permits to begin construction.

 October 2018